Composition operators on Sobolev spaces and Ball's classes: Abstract

 \section{Abstract}

-In this paper we study an interplay between composition operators on Sobolev spaces, corresponding capacitary estimates of so-called "singular" sets and Ball's classes in context of nonlinear elasticity problems.
-The suggested approach is based on characterization of Ball's classes $A_{q,r}(\Omega)$ in terms of composition operators on Sobolev spaces.
-On this base we prove that topological mappings of Ball's classes which possess the Luzin $N$-property are absolutely continuous with respect to capacitory measure.
-The natural generalization of Ball's classes in terms of the composition operators is given.
+In this paper we study geometric aspects of Ball's classes in the context of nonlinear elasticity problems.
+The suggested approach is based on the characterization of Ball's classes $A_{q,q'}(\Omega)$ in terms of composition operators on Sobolev spaces.
+This characterization allows us to obtain the volume compression (distortion) estimates of topological mappings of Ball's classes.
+We prove also that Sobolev homeomorphisms of Ball's classes which possess the Luzin $N$-property are absolutely continuous with respect to capacity.